Skip links

 when life is still “good enough.”

-Until one day you realize
+Until one day you notice what it has been costing you.

 Your own self-respect.

-That moment is usually when people stop negotiating.
+That’s usually when people stop negotiating.

 About Me